 ASX Clear's Operating Rules and Procedures form the basis of all material aspects of the CCP's service to participants.
-The Operating Rules and Procedures are disclosed on ASX's public website.16 The Operating Rules and Procedures are also posted on ASX's participant website.
+The Operating Rules and Procedures are disclosed on the ASX public website.
+The Operating Rules and Procedures are also made available on ASX's participant website.

 To assist participants in their understanding of the risks of participating in ASX Clear, and for the information of other interested stakeholders, ASX publishes a range of additional material on its public website.
 Information specific to ASX Clear includes information about risk management, default management, margins and capital-based position limits, and business continuity arrangements.
 More general information includes: the ASX Group's regulatory framework; requirements of the FSS; requirements of the Corporations Act for provision of services in a 'fair and effective' way; the ASX Group's other obligations under the Corporations Act; and ASX Group's compliance with the Principles.
 ASX also operates a dedicated website that discloses information relevant to the clearing and settlement of cash equities, to support its disclosure responsibilities under the Code of Practice.
+During the Assessment period, ASX redesigned its website, one element of which involved centralising links to information required to be disclosed under the FSS.